 - 21% VAT (on goods and services)

 In the past there has been a proposal to change to a 'unified' 17% and lowering the registration limit to 750.000 CZK, but at the moment there is no reason to believe this proposal will pass any time soon.
-But in 2016 or 2017 there could be new changes....
+But in future there could be new changes....

 Warning on the 12 months: the 12 months are NOT calculated from the beginning of the year, but really in a timespan of 12 months (so June 2010 - May 2011, July 2010 - June 2011, August 2010 - July 2011 etc).

-It is very well possible that although you made 'only' 800.000 CZK in 2015 you are still obligatory to register for VAT if in the last months of 2014 you made more than 300.000 CZK.
+It is very well possible that although you made 'only' 800.000 CZK in one calendar year you still have the obligation to register for VAT if in the last months of the year before you made more than 200.000 CZK.
 Many people are surprised that they cross / have crossed the 1 M CZK border because they forget to add the previous year's revenue.
-In case you already crossed the 1.000.000 CZK you are obligated to register for VAT as soon as possible.
+In case you already crossed the 1.000.000 CZK you should register for Full VAT as soon as possible.

 Therefore it is a good idea to (have an accountant) check if you are getting close to the 1 M CZK, because the tax office will issue penalties for late VAT registrations, and will check your accounting if you are late.
 This all can be avoided by registering for VAT in time.